AndreaCimminoArriaga/Thorcomics/README.md

 You can try this project using the following link

 	thorcomics-cimminoarriaga.rhcloud.com

+The technology and resources used to develop this project are:

+	Technologies: PHP, Html, Css, Javascript, Mysql.

 To use this project in your computer you have to run it with a mysql database wich user is root and password bitnami.